Guatemala Entry Requirements

 Valid Passport

-Must be valid for at least 6 months beyond your planned departure date from Guatemala.
-Ensure you have blank pages for entry and exit stamps.
+Must be valid for at least 6 months from entry date

 Tips for Smooth Entry